What is Interfaith Caregivers?

-- Summer residents and people who fly south for the winter are invited to apply!
+- Summer residents and people who go south for the winter are invited to apply!

 Do volunteers get any training?

-- All potential volunteers must attend a short orientation and pass a background check.
+- All potential volunteers must pass a background check and attend a short orientation.

 - If a you want to drive people you must have a valid driver’s license and auto insurance.